Graduate School of Social and Behavioural Sciences

 When to appeal?

-The adviser is the right person to consult on, or to report to, all kinds of sensitive work-related issues, which staff members cannot openly discuss with their direct supervisor or institute’s board.
+The counsellor is the right person to consult on, or to report to, all kinds of sensitive work-related issues, which staff members cannot openly discuss with their direct supervisor or institute’s board.
 Or in case the actions already taken for resolving the problems have failed to achieve the desired results.

 Which kind of complaints can the counsellor deal with?